Not sure if Sky Zone is right for you?

 Potential Mitigations

-- A business advisor can help you assess the collective experience of the management team listed in Item 2.
+- Your business advisor should always help you vet the backgrounds of the key executives listed in Item 2.

 Private Equity Ownership